 The defined benefit pension schemes are administered by bodies that are legally separated from the Group.
 The trustees of the schemes are required by law to act in the interest of the schemes and of all relevant stakeholders in the schemes.
 The trustees of the schemes are responsible for the investment policies in respect of the assets of the schemes.

 The pension schemes typically expose the Group to certain risks.
-These include the risk of investment underperformance, interest rates falling, an increase in life expectancy and an increase in inflation.
+These include the risk of investment under-performance, a fall in interest rates, an increase in life expectancy and an increase in inflation.

 UK pension scheme